112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

   <tr><td>Special charges imposed on France <em>in addition</em> to the direct costs of German occupation</td><td>102,000,000,000</td></tr>
 </table>

-Estimated total money cost to France of the war : 98 billion dollars.
+Estimated total money cost to France of the war: 98 billion dollars.

 Estimated total cost to U.S. - 300 billion dollars.